samuellee77/dsc80-project4/README.md

 ## Framing a Prediction Problem

 Our prediction problem is that we want to predict the result of the game at the end of ban/pick.
 Therefore, it is a binary classification problem.
 We use the DecisionTreeClassifer to predict 0 and 1 for the `result` column.
-We use accuracy os our metric because we think that it gives us the most basic idea on our model's performance.
+We use precision as our metric because we think that it is important to evaluate the false positive of our model because we don't want to be misleading about a strategy that will not make the team win.

 ## Baseline Model